Alireza-Gharavi/Linear-Regression/README.md

 # Linear-Regression

-This repository involves a comparison between two Linear regressor, a version implemented from scratch and another implemented using scikit-learn module.
+This repository involves a comparison between two Linear regressors, one version implemented from scratch and another implemented using the scikit-learn module.
 ---
 This notebook is divided into two main parts:
  - Simple linear regression